 - In a large mixing bowl or the bowl of a stand mixer fitted with a whisk attachment, beat the cream cheese at medium speed until smooth, about 1 minute.
 Add the sugars and salt and mix on medium until creamy, about 1 minute.
 Scrape down the bowl..

-- Add the eggs, one at a time, allowing each to incorporate before adding the next.
+- Add the eggs, one at a time, mixing between each addition and allowing each to incorporate before adding the next.
 Stop and scrape the bowl down as needed.

 - Place the pan into a large roasting pan and place it in the oven.
 Carefully fill the pan with enough boiling water to come about 1 inch up the side of the springform pan.